 The Importance of Risk-Management for Startups

-The crypto-ecosystem is still relatively new, and therefore, has many new startups, some that might succeed, and many that will fail.
-Statistical data show that on average 90% of startups fail, meaning that in a new industry such as the blockchain-related one, failing rate must be even higher.
+The crypto-ecosystem is still relatively new, and therefore, has many new startups, some that might succeed, but most crypto-startups fail.
+Statistical data show that on average 90% of startups fail, meaning that in a new industry such as the blockchain-related one, the failing rate must be even higher.

 What is essential to success?